 Soil type is an essential factor in drainage: sandy, gritty soils drain much faster than heavy clay soils.
 Long term, you can improve your soil’s drainage by altering its structure.
 This done by cultivation or, as it’s otherwise known, digging.
 Cultivation alleviates soil compaction and also gives you the opportunity to add grit to improve drainage.

 Working with nature

 We designed a garden recently (currently under construction) which slopes gently down to a river bank.
-As part of our scheme we included a deck area at the river edge.
-This is to be constructed using Ecodek composite deck material, which makes it flood-proof.
+As part of our scheme, we included a deck area at the river edge, to be constructed using Ecodek composite deck material, which makes it flood-proof.
 A wooden deck in that situation would rot very quickly.
 The surrounding area is to be planted with aquatic marginals.
 The scheme at the lower end of the garden is designed to be as flood-resistant as possible.